 First of all, there is the sheer horror of the memories they are disclosing… You name it, you will hear about it.
 Your clients need you to be able to hear these memories with calm compassion… We are all traumatized [by the disclosures], especially by the first few clients with these kinds of experiences that we encounter.
 We have to pay attention to our own vicarious traumatization and make sure we take care of ourselves so that we are not constantly living in a state of trauma.– Alison Miller

-What exactly happens to a victim of mind control, and how can they heal from such tremendous abuse?
+Here we explore what exactly happens to a victim of trauma-based mind control.
 Survivors, therapists and whistleblowers have come to learn the science behind intentionally creating alternate personalities, and have found it to be profoundly precise and successful.
 Although this is an extremely disturbing subject to face, it’s possible to come to understand how a victim’s mind can be “programmed” by walking through a series of learning steps:

 - Familiarize yourself with the natural process of dissociation.